The English voice acting in this game is the most prominent aspect in this case.

-When playing in 99 Luck mode, Alucard can skip the conversation with Death and keep his equipment.
+When playing in 99 Luck Mode, Alucard can skip the conversation with Death and keep his equipment: this is thanks to the greatly lowered defense from the Luck Mode combined with the special knockback animation you get if you take half or more of your max HP in damage from a single hit, allowing you to take a hit from one of the Wargs' charge attacks and be sent flying through the room where you encounter Death.
 It seems that in the PSP version, you can do this simply by leaving the screen before the cutscene starts.
 You get the Shield Rod reasonably early in the first castle.
 This means you get to start owning bosses with the Alucard Shield combo early.

 By using the Sword Brothers spell in Master Librarian's room to enable them to open the menu while within the Librarian's menu, the player can use a glitch that may quickly maximize Alucard's money by selling him gem rings you no longer have, with negative numbers doing funny things when not anticipated by programmers, ending up with 255 of them and then selling those.
 This was one of the very few bugs actually fixed in the PSP version, unfortunately.